maxdiluca/massimilianodiluca/content/home/portfolio.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.

-title = "Tools, Resources, and Demos" subtitle = "Public websites, software, demos, and research resources."
+title = "Open Research Resources, Software, and Translational Outputs" subtitle = "Platforms, datasets, software, demonstrators, and infrastructure produced by the research programme."

 [content]
   # Page type to display.
 E.g. project.